geosolutions-it/MapStore2/docs/user-guide/content-web-toolbar.md

 # Web Page Content Toolbar

-As soon as a web page content is added, the toolbar appears on top of the content itself:
+As soon as a Web Page Content is added, the toolbar appears on top of the content itself:

 <img src="../img/web-section/web-toolbar.jpg" class="ms-docimage"/>